 The Facts About Japanese Cars and their Owners

-I have been told that the average family in Tokyo with combined incomes bring in around 7 million or so Japanese Yen per year.
-Coupled with this there is normally two kids and a cat to feed.
+I have been told that the average family in Tokyo with combined incomes brings in around 7 million or so Japanese Yen per year.
+Coupled with this there are normally two kids and a cat to feed.
 The dad will normally be the greater income earner and mom gives him a monthly allowance to keep him happy and out of mischief or into it.

 You probably have a vision in your head already of these families crammed into little show box size apartments and dad staying out at night has been a slave to the job from 7 am to 10 pm.
 It not entirely incorrect but times are changing.

 Yes, the average salaryman works darn hard but employers today have to show more flexibility and employer attitudes are becoming progressively more in tune with western society.
 Staying in the office until midnight etc is normally personal choice or some blind obligation that the employee feels towards the employer.
 Dads will normally be home bt 7 pm or thereabouts depending upon public transport and walking time to home.